Aniumbott/LabStation/docs/blueprint.md

-# **App Name**: LabStation
+# **App Name**: Greeting Display

 ## Core Features:

-- Interactive Dashboard: Provide a dashboard interface showing resource availability and quick booking options.
-- Advanced Resource Search: Allow users to search and filter available lab resources based on various criteria such as lab, type, and availability.
-This provides easy discovery of the right resource.
-- Integrated Booking Calendar: Implement a booking calendar UI, allowing users to book time slots, view the status of their bookings and edit bookings.
-- Smart Calibration Tool: Based on the current resource usage trends, past maintenance logs and upcoming bookings, this tool will determine an optimized schedule for resources calibration
+- Greeting Display: Display a static greeting message on the main page.

 ## Style Guidelines:

-- Primary color: Red (#e90029).
-- Background color: White (#ffffff) to create a clean and spacious feel.
+- Background: Light beige (#F5F5DC) to give a warm, neutral feel.
+This is intended to suggest approachability without being visually distracting.
+- Primary color: Soft brown (#A0522D) for text, providing contrast on the light background.
+Evokes a sense of earthiness and reliability.
-- Accent color: Gray (#555555) for interactive elements to add a touch of sophistication and not be as common as other basic colors.
+- Accent color: Muted gold (#B8860B) to highlight interactive elements.
+Adds a subtle touch of sophistication.
-- Use a clean, sans-serif font for the main text to ensure readability and modernity.
+- Clean and readable sans-serif font for body text to ensure readability and a modern feel.
-- Consistent and clear icons representing resource types and actions to improve user navigation.
-- Clean layout, dividing sections, and maximizing the content's visibility.
-- Use micro-interactions for feedback to user interaction
+- Simple, centered layout with the greeting message prominently displayed.